Residence Hall Policies

-- Keep a through description of your bike, with a photograph, in case a theft occurs.
+- Keep a thorough description of your bike, with a photograph, in case a theft occurs.
 Insure your bike.

 - All bikes are required to be registered with the Department of Public Safety (DPS) and the Metropolitan Police Department to aid in recovery if theft occurs.

 Card System - An ID card-scan Access Control System that regulates building entry is in effect for all residence halls.
 ID cards are the property of the University and are to be surrendered when leaving the University.
-Residents' IDs are individually coded to allow them access to their hall (and wings in the Ballard Residential Complex) at all times.
-Access to other residence halls is permitted during designated hours only.
+Residents' IDs are individually coded to allow them access to their hall, elevator (except Ballard West), and wings (in Ballard West) at all times.
 However, with this system comes shared responsibility for the security of all residents of the halls.
-Residents need to:
+Residents must:

 - Carry their ID cards at all times when leaving their building.
 Residence hall staff will not open the door for residents or visitors.

 - Not allow another person to use their cards at any time and remember that the ID is for their personal use only.